 Unfortunately for the mental-health community, all of these voices are long gone from Capitol Hill.
 Perhaps now there is a chance to fill the void.

-This article appears in the Jan.
-26, 2013, edition of National Journal as A Worthy Diversion.
+This article appears in the January 26, 2013, edition of National Journal Magazine as A Worthy Diversion.